cjerdonek/open-rcv/README.md

 Running It
 ----------

-To count the ballots for a contest, pass a path to a [BLT file][blt-description]:
+To count the ballots for one or more contests, pass the path to an OpenRCV contests file:

+    $ rcv data/sample.yaml

+TODO: explain the format and that it can be JSON or YAML.

+For help from the command-line:

-    $ rcv CONTEST.blt
+    $ rcv --help

+Here is a description of the [BLT file][blt-description] format.

 Testing It